bryanseah234/remove-audio-code/README.md

 ## Instructions:
 1. Download the repo as a zip file
 2. Unzip the file
+3. Move noaudio.py into the folder where your videos are stored
-3. Open the noaudio.py file in an editor of your choice
+4. Run the noaudio.py file
-4. Paste in the directory path to the folder where your videos are stored
+5. Paste in the directory path to the folder where your videos are stored
-5. Save and close noaudio.py
-6. Move noaudio.py into the folder where your videos are stored
-7. Double click to run the program
+6. Press enter